New Grading Model Overview- Updated

 Your grade will finally show all of who you are

-Under the old system, a student who showed up every week, worked hard, asked great questions, and lived out their faith could still get a low grade if they did badly on tests.
-That was unfair — and it missed what CPA is really trying to build in you.
+Under the old system, a student who showed up every session, worked hard, asked great questions, and lived out their faith could still get a low grade if they did badly on tests.
+That was unfair.

 "You cannot fake a real conversation with your teacher.
 And you should never have to."